Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/api-reference.md

 {% tab title="iOS — Swift" %}
 ### DecisionScope

 This class represents the decision scope which is used to fetch the decision propositions from the Edge decisioning services.
-The encapsulated scope name can also represent the Base64 encoded JSON string created using the provided activityId, placementId and itemCount.
+The encapsulated scope name can also represent the Base64-encoded JSON string created using the provided activityId, placementId, and itemCount.

 ```swift
 /// `DecisionScope` class is used to create decision scopes for personalization query requests to Experience Edge Network.